jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "I don't have an agent.
 I have a lawyer who told me to read everything before I commit to anything."
 Ethan turned the laptop toward her.
 "What do you think?"

 Caroline read in silence for several minutes.
 Her expression shifted from neutral to troubled to something close to anger.
+Her hands tightened on the edge of the table.

 "This is very restrictive," she said finally.